Data Centers in Jebel Ali

 Natural Disaster Risk

-The United Arab Emirates has a very low overall risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
-The region is not prone to significant seismic or severe weather events, which contributes to its stability for critical infrastructure investments.
+Jebel Ali has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
+This stability is a key factor for organizations planning long-term, resilient IT infrastructure.